 JOANNA & 王若琳 AND THE ADULT STORYBOOK

-Although Start From Here played it safe by offering up a polite collection of modern-day standards, as a songwriter and composer, it had left Wang frustrated.
-With her father again producing, she composed a collection of original material and presented it to Sony, who apparently weren’t impressed and insisted on yet more covers.
+Although Start From Here played it safe by offering up a polite collection of modern-day standards, as a songwriter and composer, it apparently left Wang creatively frustrated.
+With her father again producing, Wang composed a collection of original material and presented it to Sony who apparently weren’t impressed and insisted on another collection of covers.
 A compromise was reached between the artist and the label, which in 2009 released the covers album, Joanna & 王若琳, and the collection of originals, titled The Adult Storybook and credited to “New Tokyo Terror.”

-What, exactly, Sony’s objections were to The Adult Storybook are somewhat hard for me to imagine — as the songs are performed in a style pretty much in keeping with Joanna’s then polite jazz-pop on which she’d built her following — although a mere glimpse at the titles is enough to suggest the presence of an artist with an uncommon viewpoint.
+What, exactly, Sony’s objections were to The Adult Storybook are somewhat hard for me to imagine — as the songs are performed in a style pretty much in keeping with Joanna’s then polite jazz-pop on which she’d built her following — although a few of the song titles enough are enough to signal the coming emergence of an artist with an uncommon musical viewpoint.

 - Tikiville (英文版)